mishapadidar/alpha_particle_opt/lab_notebook.md

   - backwards tracing, can do this in Boozer using simsopt methods.
   - control variates based on surfaces or shorter tracing or input variables.
 - look at sensitivity to constraint and distribution parameters.

+# Notes
+- Noise has a substantial effect on convergence.
+So use SAA, or set up a stochastic solver.